MRW-Code/images_as_molecular_representations/README.md

 # images_as_molecular_representations
-This work will hopefully accompany the following publication (insert doi here).
+This repo accompanies the following publication "Images of chemical structures as molecular representations for deep learning ([https://doi.org/10.1557/s43578-022-00628-9]).
 All work was carried out on a Linux (Ubuntu) machine, as such I cannot be sure that the instructions will translate directly to other operating systems.
 Please note this code is not actively maintained however if I am made aware of any issues I will endevour to fix them.
 If this work has proved useful, then I ask that you consider citing the orgininal paper.
 Truely I hope this project aids in the adoption of AI for chemical applications.

 # Env Set Up
 Project was built using python 3.6 and a virtual environment.
 Previously RDKit needed conda but given this is no longer